balthisar/tidy/README.md

 Sweep Away your Poor HTML Clutter.

-Use Balthisar Tidy to make sure your HTML is clean, error free, and accessible.
-Now with HTML5 support Balthisar Tidy surpasses Mac OS X’s built-in, terminal version of this venerable tool.
+Use _Balthisar Tidy_ to make sure your HTML is clean, error free, and accessible.
+Now with the latest builds from HTACG _Balthisar Tidy_ surpasses Mac OS X’s built-in, terminal version of this venerable tool.

 - Supports every Mac OS X file encoding.
+- Advanced text editor features.
 - See a live preview of the effects each Tidy option has on your code.
 - Identify errors and be directed to their exact location in your source code in an instant.